KenzaMeri/APKfiles/README.md

-# APKfiles
+ReOSys- Rescue operations in emergency disasters: Moving from wearable device to software-based system

 ReOSys is composed of two versions.
 Generation #1 of the system is a device-based system.
-Generation #2 of the system is a software-based application
+Generation #2 of the system is a software-based application.
+Version 1.0 of the system is a device-based system composed of two major components a wearable device and a UI application that can be deployed on smartphones.
+The wearable device is composed of the following components such as control unit, resistors, capacitors, temperature sensor, battery, 3D printed case, micro switch, a buzzer, Bluetooth module and a led.
+In addition to UI application hosted on mobile device.
+Version 2.0 of the system is a software-based application composed of two main components.
+A component that includes receiver application and a component that includes a sender application.
+Both components consist of a UI, a map coordinate tracker.
+The main function of the system includes the following the tracking of the location of both the sender and the receiver.
+The map visualization for both sender and receiver location which includes longitude, latitudes, and altitude coordinates.
+The shaking of victim’s mobile device to send notification alert that they are alive.